trainfarb/trainfarb/7.5.0-express-vision---v5myConnection/7.5.1-meetings---v5gr1belief/2022-09-10---os-hu3---cohort0---v7myjourney-plant-seed-w-purpose-nft.md

   - Put existing responses from cohort0 into this document
   - Ask group to reschedule tomorrow's call
 - [2022-09-10---os-hu3---cohort0---v7myjourney-design-draft-course-certs]
+  - Send course cert draft to RM Bodhi, Healthy Intentions, and They Noh on Discord
+  - Published ournOrm's course cert to figjam and uploaded to github

 ## REFINE Story [v6ourStory]:
 - Quantum MeMoir: "Pure Imagination" by Willy Wonka
 - Healthy Intentions: "TBD" by TBD
 - theynoh: "TBD" by TBD
-- trainfarb: "TBD" by TBD
+- trainfarb: "You Were Right" by RÜFÜS DU SOL
 - RM Bodhi: "TBD" by TBD